CmosTheBattery/zscript-badass-edition/README.md

 - a pulse
 - a device that runs your desired and supported sourceport
 - any supported sourceport (see "sourceport compatibility")
-- freedoom iwad
+- freedoom phase 2 iwad
+- git for the turbo nerd way

 ### instructions

+#### the stable way

+1. click on releases

+2. click freedoom-badass-edition.pk3

+3. drag and drop the downloaded file into your sourceport of choice

+4. enjoy (optional)

+if you want the newest and most extreme experience you can try the other methods below
+#### the nice and quick way

-1. clone the repository or download zip
+1. click on code > download zip

+2. click download zip

-2. drag and drop the folder or file into your sourceport of choice
+3. drag and drop the downloaded file into your sourceport of choice

+4. enjoy (optional)

+#### the turbo nerd way

+1. open your terminal of choice

+2. write `git clone https://github.com/freedoom-badass-edition/freedoom-badass-edition.git` and press enter

+3. type in the name of the executable of your sourceport and `freedoom-badass-edition` following it (`gzdoom freedoom-badass-edition` for example)

-3. enjoy (optional)
+4. enjoy (optional)

 # faq